Cecil Fitzroy

 Cecil Augustus Fitzroy (10 January 1844 – 13 November 1917) was a 19th-century Member of Parliament from the Canterbury region of New Zealand, and later Mayor of Hastings.

 Early life

 Fitzroy was born in Norfolk, England, in 1844.
 His father was the Reverend Frederick Thomas William Coke Fitzroy (1808–1862) and his mother was Emilia Le-Strange Styleman.
-His grandfather was Lt.-Gen. William FitzRoy (1773–1837), and his great-grandfather was Charles FitzRoy, 1st Baron Southampton (1737–1797).
+His grandfather was Lt.-Gen. William FitzRoy (1773–1837), his great-grandfather was Charles FitzRoy, 1st Baron Southampton (1737–1797) and his 5th-great-grandfather was Charles II of England (1630-1685).
 He was a distant nephew of Robert FitzRoy, the 2nd Governor of New Zealand, whose grandfather Augustus FitzRoy, 3rd Duke of Grafton was the elder brother of the 1st Baron Southampton.
 He was educated at Eton and Cambridge.

 Canterbury

 He emigrated to Australia in 1867 and came to New Zealand soon after, where he was initially a cadet at Mesopotamia Station (previously owned by Samuel Butler) and then settled in Heslerton, Canterbury; the main farm is now known as Northbank homestead, located north of the Rakaia River.
 In total he spent 12 years in Canterbury.

 The dominant topic for the 1875 election was the abolition of the Provinces.
 William Reeves, the incumbent, favoured the retention of the provincial system of government, whilst Fitzroy was an abolitionist.
 Fitzroy narrowly won the election in the Selwyn electorate by 14 votes.
 He represented the Selwyn electorate for one parliamentary term until 1879, when he retired because he had moved to Hastings.